Spectral State Switching in Mrk 421: Results from the AstroSat LAXPC/SXT Observations: ANALYSIS

 \subsection{X-ray spectral analysis}

 We analyzed the X-ray spectra of Mrk\,421 using \textsc{xspec} version~12.12.0 in the 0.8--20\,keV energy range.
 The SXT data were used in the 0.8--7.0\,keV band, while the LAXPC20 spectra covered 3.0--20.0\,keV.
 For the SXT, the background was estimated using the file \texttt{SkyBkgcomb\_EL3p5\_Cl\_Rd16p0\_v01.pha}, whereas the LAXPC background spectra were generated using the faint source background model provided by the LAXPC team.
 A systematic error of 3\% was applied to all fits.
-Spectral grouping was performed using the \texttt{ftgrouppha} tool to optimize the binning of SXT data, and the LAXPC spectra were grouped to ensure three energy bins per resolution element at a 5\% level.
+Spectral grouping was performed using the ``\texttt{ftgrouppha}'' tool for the SXT spectra, adopting the optimal binning scheme of \citet{refId0} through the ``\texttt{opt}'' option.
+This method determines the bin size using the instrumental response to avoid oversampling of the detector resolution while retaining adequate statistical quality in each spectral bin.
+For the LAXPC spectra, channels were grouped at the $\sim5\%$ level to obtain approximately three energy bins per detector resolution element, consistent with the moderate energy resolution of LAXPC ($\sim10$--$14\%$; \citealt{2017ApJS..231...10A, 2017CSci..113..591Y}).

 The X-ray emission from Mrk\,421 is attributed to synchrotron radiation produced by non-thermal relativistic electrons.
 We modeled the spectrum assuming that the emission arises from a homogeneous spherical region of radius~$R$, filled with a magnetic field~$B$ and an isotropic distribution of relativistic electrons $n(\gamma)$ undergoing synchrotron losses.
 The pitch-angle-averaged synchrotron power per unit frequency emitted by a single electron is given by \citep{1986rpa..book.....R}